GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: Benchmarks and Results Analysis

-To better understand which characteristics of model responses drive user preference, following previous work~\citep{chiang2024chatbot,stylearena2024,dubois2024length}, we extend the standard Bradley-Terry regression framework by incorporating style-related features as confounding variables.
-In practice, this means that for each model comparison, we not only encode which two models are being compared, but also include additional features that describe the differences in response style, such as normalized response length, number of lists, headers, emphasis markers, or the ratio of GPS outputs.
-By including these features in the regression, we can separate the effect of style from the intrinsic ability of the model.
-The resulting model coefficients therefore capture a model's underlying strength, while the style coefficients quantify how much specific stylistic traits influence user choices.
-A higher coefficient ($\beta$) for a style feature indicates that this attribute contributes more positively to user preference.
-In this study, we primarily consider five different style features: response length (measured by the number of words), lists count (including both unordered and ordered lists), headers count, emphasis count (including the number of bold and italic items), and GPS output ratio (the proportion of responses containing GPS-level predictions).
-Figure~\ref{fig:style_distribution} illustrates the distribution of these features across different models, showing clear stylistic variation in model outputs.
-From the experimental results in Table~\ref{tab:style_coefficient}, we observe consistent findings with prior work~\citep{chiang2024chatbot,steyvers2024calibration,stylearena2024}: response length exhibits a strong positive correlation with human preference (i.e., $\beta_{\text{response}}=0.526$), as longer responses are more likely to be favored by users.
-In addition, both lists count ($\beta_{\text{list}}=0.095$) and GPS output ratio ($\beta_{\text{GPS}}=0.06$) are positively correlated with preference, where a higher number of lists often reflects more explicit reasoning steps, and GPS outputs provide finer-grained and more concrete answers.
-However, headers count and emphasis count do not show positive associations with human preference.
-A possible explanation is that excessive use of structural markers or textual emphasis may be perceived as superficial formatting rather than substantive content, and thus does not contribute to the perceived quality or informativeness of the response.
+In this study, we consider five different features: response length (measured by word count), list count (reflecting structured reasoning steps), header count, emphasis count (including bold and italic items), and GPS output ratio (the proportion of responses providing precise spatial claims).
+Figure~\ref{fig:style_distribution} illustrates the distribution of these features across different models, showing variation in the linguistic expression of geographic logic.
+Our analysis identifies findings consistent with prior studies in other domains~\cite{chiang2024chatbot,steyvers2024calibration,stylearena2024}.
+Specifically, response length exhibits a strong positive correlation with human preference ($\beta_{\text{length}}=0.526$), suggesting that longer explanations are perceived as providing more exhaustive geographic evidence.
+In addition, both list count ($\beta_{\text{list}}=0.095$) and GPS output ratio ($\beta_{\text{GPS}}=0.06$) are positively correlated with preference.
+A higher number of lists often reflects more explicit reasoning steps, while the presence of GPS coordinates provides a concrete anchor for the spatial reasoning chain.
+However, header count ($\beta_{\text{header}}=-0.153$) and emphasis count ($\beta_{\text{emphasis}}=-0.117$) do not show positive associations with human preference.
+It is possible that excessive structural markers or textual emphasis are perceived as superficial formatting rather than substantive geographic evidence, and thus do not contribute to the perceived informativeness of the reasoning process.
+The style-adjusted leaderboard is provided in Appendix~\ref{app:style-adjusted}.